How to Lose Weight Without Dieting

 We often think that these overwhelming urges are hours long.
 And by resisting them, it may feel that way.
 But when you tune in and allow that feeling, it can be fairly short.

-Sometimes, what women discover when they quit eating to not feel, is that there are areas of their life, that they don’t feel good about.
+Sometimes, what women discover when they have been eating to numb, is that there are areas of their life, that they don’t feel good about.

 When you aren’t using food to feel better, you discover things that overeating and binging have been covering up.

 This is why working with a life coach can be so valuable.
 Feelings and emotions are powerful.
 It’s not super fun to feel depressed, anxious, scared, terrified, bored, sad, angry, or lonely.

 Food only keeps these emotions deadened—it doesn’t make them go away.

 One misconception is that losing weight will make them go away.
 We mistakenly believe that losing weight will solve for how we feel.